KippAD/portfolio-project-2/TESTING.md

 **Correct Answer** - A bug that remains unresolved is that sometimes the correct answer sound will not play when it succeeds another correct answer.
 This does not happen every time however, and appears to be affected by how quickly the next answer is triggered.

 **Modal Position** - Throughout different viewport sizes, the modal will sometimes not appear in the center of the screen vertically.

+**Padlock** - The padlock icon in the difficulty selection are meant to start on a new line at the same point.
+There are instances where sometimes one padlock will break onto a new line before the other, upsetting the symmetry of the design.

 [Back to contents](#contents)